- How Do I Register My Student(s)?

-The registration process for new students begins by clicking on the 2020-21 New Student Registration or the 2021-22 New Student Registration form link.
+The registration process for new students begins by clicking either the 2020-21 New Student Registration or the 2021-22 New Student Registration form link.
 Establish a PowerSchool Registration account by clicking on the green create account button.
 Once your account is created you will be able to complete the online application form.
 Please allow 10-15 minutes to complete the form and have relevant documents available.
 Please make sure you click on the relevant year for enrollment.
-If you are registering for the fall you should click on the 2019-2020 school year.
+If you are registering for the fall you should click on the 2021-22 school year.
 The online registration process utilizes smart form technology and only asks relevant questions based on your student's grade level.
 You will have the option of digitally attaching your birth certificate, proof of residency, and health documents or you can drop them off in person at the District Administration building located at 89 Hayden Rowe Street.
 Once you have completed your form you will be asked to review all of your information.
 Please check to make sure the data you submit is accurate and please clear any error messages before submitting.
 Once the application is submitted you will receive a confirmation email and the district will reach out to you to verify documentation if needed.
 Once we have verified your information, you are moved into PowerSchool, our student information system.
 Schools will reach out to you to finalize any additional steps if needed.

 Proof of Residency Documents:

-The Superintendent may request three or more of the following as proof of residency: Purchase and Sale agreement, record of most recent mortgage payment, copy of lease with record of most recent rent payment, notarized attestation of residency, Section 8 Agreement, or utility bill (gas, oil, electric, cable, water, sewer).
+The Superintendent may request three or more of the following documents as proof of residency: Purchase and Sale Agreement, property deed, record of most recent mortgage payment, copy of fully executed lease, record of most recent rent payment, Section 8 Agreement, or utility bill (gas, oil, electric, cable, water, sewer).

 Proof of Age & Vaccination: